Why are organ, tissue and eye donations needed?

 It is strongly encouraged that you inform your family of your decision to donate.
 This may help when we tell your family of your decision.

 Hospitals are required to alert their federally designated organ procurement organization of all deaths.
 If you die outside of the hospital, your wish to donate may still be honored only if your family immediately notifies the coroner or funeral home.

-If I join the Donate Life Registry, will medical care be compromised?
+If I join the New York State Donate Life Registry, will medical care be compromised?

 No. Donation is only an option after all efforts to save the patient have failed and the patient has died.
 Saving the patient's life is the health care provider's main concern.